babarrett/g80-9009/method-4-keyboard-to-breakout-box.md

 cable pinouts)
 * You have to create a custom cable, which shouldn't be too bad.
 * You'll need another converter if you want to get from PS/2 to USB.
-* You'll have to use a Soarer (or similar?) converter if you want to get to USB and programmable.
+* You'll have to use a Soarer (or similar?) converter if you want to get to USB and have a programmable keyboard.
 An [ebay](http://www.ebay.com/itm/NEW-PS-2-to-USB-Soarers-Converter-Adapter-Remapping-Macros-NKRO-Support-/282575686221) link.

 ### Unknowns: